 Budget tip – swap spaghetti for pasta shapes.
 They’re easier for little ones to manage, which cuts down on wastage.

-If you’ve no time to get to the shops or you’re waiting till payday then this flavour-packed vegetarian supper makes a great fall-back because it uses up storecupboard basics like canned tomatoes and chickpeas.
-That doesn’t mean you have to compromise on nutritional value – chick peas are a great source of soluble fibre and iron and canned tomatoes are richer than their raw equivalent in one of the most powerful antioxidants - lycopene.
+Our tomato & chickpea bake is a whopping four of your 5-a-day in one go.
+If you’ve no time to get to the shops or you’re waiting till payday, then this flavour-packed vegetarian supper makes a great fall-back because it uses up storecupboard basics such as canned tomatoes and chickpeas.
+That doesn’t mean you have to compromise on the nutritional value – chickpeas are a great source of soluble fibre and iron and canned tomatoes are richer than their raw equivalent in one of the most powerful antioxidants – lycopene.
 As well as being great for the heart, lycopene helps protect our skin from sun damage.
 Topping this veggie bake with bread provides a crunchy crust without the fat and stodginess of a pastry lid.
 Finishing the dish with cheese helps top up calcium levels – essential for strong bones and teeth.

-Budget tip - you don’t need to use a baguette in this recipe - use up any leftover bread.
-If it is a sliced loaf then cut the slices into triangles and arrange over the surface of the veggie bake.
+Budget tip – you don’t need to use a baguette in this recipe – use up any leftover bread instead.
+If it is a sliced loaf, then cut the slices into triangles and arrange over the surface of the veggie bake.

 This recipe suggests using an egg enhanced with omega-3 fats.
-This is a useful strategy if members of the family dislike fatty varieties of fish like salmon, although the contribution from the single egg in this recipe would be negligible.
-Nevertheless, if a family member has an allergy or dislike of fish, omega-3 enhanced eggs are worth using where possible.
+This is a useful strategy if members of the family dislike fatty varieties of fish, such as salmon, although the contribution from the single egg in this recipe would be negligible.
+Nevertheless, if a family member has an allergy or dislike of fish, omega-3 enhanced eggs are worth using instead.

-Healthy swap - swap white fish for an oily variety like fresh tuna, trout or salmon to help top up omega-3 levels.
+Healthy swap – swap white fish for an oily variety, such as fresh tuna, trout or salmon, to help top up the omega-3 levels.
 Fish is a natural source of sodium so swap the fish seasoning (which contains salt) for mixed herbs instead.

 Budget tip – buy frozen fish.
 It’s better value and any sustainable variety would be suitable.
 Replace the omega-3 enhanced with a regular egg.